kammitama5/kammitama5.github.io/_posts/2019-10-08-Tuesday-October-8th.md

 ## 2024
 - Our abstract got accepted to QIP 2024!
-- I will be a Visiting Researcher at the Simons Institute for their Fault Tolerance Quantum Coding workshop and Error-Correcting Codes bootcamp from Jan 22nd to Feb 16th in Berkeley, California!
+- I will be a Visiting Student Researcher at the Simons Institute for their Fault Tolerance Quantum Coding workshop and Error-Correcting Codes bootcamp from Jan 22nd to Feb 16th in Berkeley, California!
 - I'm taking a class on Algebraic Graph Theory and Quantum Computation (not at my current PhD institution), with permission from the instructor!